Full forward model of galaxy clustering statistics with AbacusSummit lightcones: HOD recovery on mock galaxy lightcones

-For $k$NN($r$), we use the first 10 orders, $k = 1,2,3,..., 10$.
+To construct the $k$NN($r$) mock data vector, we use the first 10 orders, $k = 1,2,3,..., 10$.
 For each $k$, we sample the CDF at 50 linearly spaced scales between $r_\mathrm{min} = 0.1h^{-1}$Mpc and $r_\mathrm{max}=20h^{-1}$Mpc.
 We further remove scales where the CDF is less than 0.1 or greater than 0.9 as these points tend to highly covariant and lead to very poorly behaved covariance matrices.
 These points also do not contribute much physical information as they are noisey and close to the constrained ends of the CDF.
 As a result, we end up with 219 points across 10 $k$ values.
-We illustrate this ``binning'' scheme in Figure~\ref{fig:$k$NN_target}, where we show the full peaked CDFs (pCDFs) in blue and the 219 points we retain for our target data vector in orange.
-The peaked CDF is adopted for visualization purposes and is simply defined as $\mathrm{pCDF} = \mathrm{min}(\mathrm{CDF}, 1-\mathrm{CDF})$.
+We illustrate this ``binning'' scheme in Figure~\ref{fig:knn_target}, where the colored markers showcase the full peaked CDFs (pCDFs) and the 219 points we retain.
+The peaked CDF is adopted for visualisation purposes and is simply defined as $\mathrm{pCDF} = \mathrm{min}(\mathrm{CDF}, 1-\mathrm{CDF})$.
 We put quotation marks around the word ``binning'' to highlight the fact that we are not in fact integrating the CDF into bins, but simply sampling the CDF at a set of scales.

+Observing the target $k$NN-CDF data vector, we see that we do not utilise scales below $\sim 4h^{-1}$Mpc.
+Because we expect much of the galaxy--halo connection information is encoded in scales at around or below $\sim 1h^{-1}$Mpc, this current $k$NN setup is likely not optimal for galaxy--halo connection science.
+To probe smaller scales at fixed galaxy number density, we need a higher density of random query points, which significantly impacts computational performance and can quickly overwhelm the memory.
+One can also resort to optimal sampling techniques such as the one proposed in Appendix~A of \citet{2022Garrison}.
+Alternatively, this also means that $k$NN analyses would strongly benefit from higher density samples.
+Figure~\ref{fig:knn_target} also shows that higher $k$s probe larger scales.
+This also suggests that including higher $k$s likely has diminishing returns, at least in terms of galaxy--halo connection analyses.

 Similar to the $k$NN-CDF, we compute the projected 2PCF over the 20 fully forward modeled lightcone catalogs and compute the average as our mock target data vector.
 Specifically, we choose 14 logarithmic bins between 0.5$h^{-1}$Mpc and 30$h^{-1}$Mpc in the transverse separation $r_p$, and a $\pi_\mathrm{max}=30h^{-1}$Mpc.
 We set the smallest projected scale to match the minimum scale at which our redshift recovery method works well.
-The target projected 2PCF is visualized in Figure~\ref{fig:2pcf_target}.
+The target projected 2PCF is visualised with the orange markers in Figure~\ref{fig:2pcf_target}.
+The error bars represent the expected sample variance in a CMASS volume.